Step 2: Set your priorities

 High-end medical insurance

 Decide on a few priorities for your budget next month.
-Use the diagram below to help you figure out your priorities in the short and long terms.
+Use the diagram above to help you figure out your priorities in the short– and long–term.

 - Needs (Necessities)

 Your needs are the important items that will get you through your daily life.
-These are the things you need in order to live such as food, a home, transportation, etc.
+These are the things you need in order to live such as food, shelter, transportation, etc.

 - Wants (Extras)

-Wants are the things you desire to buy for your pleasure or convenience.
-For example, home-cooked food is a need but eating out at restaurants is a want, because you don’t have to eat out.
-You just like to.
-Driving a car can be a need if you have no other option, but often it is a want because you don’t like taking public transportation.
+Wants are things you desire for pleasure or convenience, while needs are essential for survival.
+Eating home-cooked food is a need, while eating out is a want.
+Driving a car can be a need, but often it is a want due to personal preference.

 Consider items you will need to spend money on in the next few weeks or months.